-The Penn Wharton Innovation Fund Investment Team is responsible reviewing applications and making funding decisions for the PWIF.
-The PWIF Investment Team was specifically assembled for their diverse backgrounds and expertise so that we can provide all applicants with substantive feedback.
-We accept new applicants to the PWIF Investment Team at the beginning of each school year.
+The Penn Wharton Innovation Fund Investment Team is responsible for reviewing applications and making funding decisions.
+The Investment Team members were selectedfor their diverse backgrounds and expertise so that applicants can receive substantive feedback.
+New applicants to the Investment Team will be considered at the beginning of each school year.

 Sarah “JJ” Caffey WG’19 serves as Investment Team Leader for the Penn Wharton Innovation Fund.
 As Co-Founder of Venture Foragers and Founder of Valkyrie Collective, JJ is an entrepreneur with deep operating expertise in early-stage startup growth, go-to-market strategy for tech products, and retail tech/ecommerce.
 JJ is also a budding investor, having spent her summer with First Round Capital and Boost VC with a focus on aerospace and hardware.
 As a second year MBA student at Wharton, JJ is currently the Co-President of the Penn Founders Club, and VP of the Wharton PE/VC Club.
 JJ is focused on supporting fellow founders at the early stages of their entrepreneurial journey.